aint/octopus/README.md

 # Why

 The microservice architecture has a lot of advantages but there are a lot disadvantages too.
 One of the main problem is that it can easily get out of control because of the quantity of the moving pieces.
+Especially if you just mindlessly jumped into the microservices hype.

 **Octopus** aims to solve some of that issue by providing an overall dependency graph between microservices.